 Office hours for Spring 2014: M 2:40-4:00, F 11:00-12:00 & by appt.

-Michael Gorra came to Smith in 1985, after getting his A.B. at Amherst and his Ph.D. at Stanford.
-He works primarily with 19th and 20th century fiction, concentrating on the history and development of novelistic form.
-His upper-division courses include the Victorian Novel, Modern British Fiction, a class on contemporary fiction called The Novel Now, a 200-level class on William Faulkner, and seminars on George Eliot’s Middlemarch and the work of Henry James.
-In the Comparative Literature program he has taught classes on travel writing and the 19th century short story.
-He has taught two First Year Seminars: Rereading the Civil War, and a course on the 19th century European novel called Ambition and Adultery.
+Michael Gorra came to Smith in 1985, after getting his A.B. at Amherst and his Ph.D. at Stanford, and works primarily with 19th and 20th century fiction.
+His upper-division courses include the Victorian Novel, Modern British Fiction, a class on contemporary fiction called The Novel Now, a 200-level class on William Faulkner, and seminars on George Eliot's Middlemarch and the work of Henry James.
+In the Comparative Literature program he has offered classes on travel writing and on the 19th century short story.
+He has taught two First Year Seminars: Reading the Civil War, and a course on the 19th century European novel called Ambition and Adultery.

-His most recent book, Portrait of a Novel: Henry James and the Making of An American Masterpiece (2012) was a finalist for several prizes: the Pulitzer Prize in Biography, the National Book Critics Circle Award, and Britain’s James Tait Black Memorial Prize.
+His most recent book, Portrait of a Novel: Henry James and the Making of An American Masterpiece (2012) was a finalist for several prizes, including the Pulitzer Prize in Biography.
 Earlier books include The Bells in Their Silence: Travels through Germany (2004); After Empire: Scott, Naipaul, Rushdie (1997); and The English Novel at Mid-Century (1990).